vemund0507/SDG-ontology-visualizer/README.md

 ### Ontology
 - If the node in the ontology is of none or multiple types, the individual will not be displayed in the graph.
 This is because the ontology exists of many individuals not needed in the graph.
 - Every node needs a *label* of type *string* in order to be displaed in the graph.
-  - If the label contains a perentences symbol there will be an error when clicking the node.
+  - If the label contains a parentheses symbol there will be an error when clicking the node.